 I’m a first-timer.
 What should I know before going to a game?

 Roller derby is a full contact sport played on roller skates!
-Our league plays on the flat track under the rules of the Women’s Flat Track Derby Association (WFTDA), and is made up of ladies age 21 and older.
+Our league plays on the flat track under the rules of the Women’s Flat Track Derby Association (WFTDA), and is made up of skaters age 18 and older.

 Roller derby in a nutshell: Each team has up to five players on the track each—4 blockers and 1 jammer.
 The blockers stay in a pack playing defense and offence at the same time!
-The jammer, the skater with the star on her helmet, scores points by passing opposing blockers!
+The jammer, the skater with the star on their helmet, scores points by passing blockers on the other team.

-WFTDA has a great FAQ for first-timers, and we’ve written our own How to Watch Roller Derby guide.
-If you want to nerd out on roller derby’s many rules and regulations, you can check out Rules Central.
-Lastly, if you only have a few minutes, we suggest watching this video for a quick primer.
+We’ve written our own How to Watch Roller Derby guide, and if you only have a few minutes we suggest watching this video for a quick primer.

 Are your games family-friendly?